scipy-2024-image-analysis/tutorial/tutorial/05_deep_learning_segmentation.md

   name: python3
 ---

-# What about deep learning
+# Part 5: What about deep learning

 Deep learning-based segmentation is getting extremely good, so why learn "the classics"?
 A few reasons: